syncfusion/blazor-docs/src/navigations/tabs/how-to/load-tab-items-dynamically.md

----
-title: "Load Tab items dynamically"
-component: "Tab"
-description: "This example demonstrates how to dynamically load or add a tab item in the Blazor Tab component."
----

 # Load Tab items dynamically

 Tabs can be added dynamically by list of items and index value to the `AddTab` method.